 The composer used string/wind/keyboard using an unusual mix of instruments that fit those categories; bouzouki, oboe and accordion.
 I can't wait to hear what Suad Bushnaq does in any future films." - Donna Poppe, Professor Emeritus, Music Education, Pacific Lutheran University

 "I had the chance to work with the talented Suad Bushnaq on my experimental film "Stadt, Licht & Bewegung".
 The film contains of three chapters, and she was responsible to compose the soundtrack for the second chapter "Licht (Light)".
 I couldn't be happier working with her, as she has a high level of professionalism and creativity.
-Not to mention that she is one of the few well-acclaimed female composers in the Arab world, and with her understanding of both Arabic and the Western music, Suad delivers a unique style, that one could barely find somewhere else." - Waref Abu Quba, Filmmaker.
+Not to mention that she is one of the few well-acclaimed female composers in the Arab world, and with her understanding of both Arabic and the Western music, Suad delivers a unique style, that one could barely find somewhere else." - Waref Abu Quba, Film Director.

 "I am currently working with Suad as Music Composer for my feature documentary film, Twice Upon A Time.
 Suad is a very focused and dedicated composer.
 She is the type that wants to understand as much as possible about your project, get into the details and the feelings/emotions of it, and she performs based on those essential ingredients.
 Suad is easy to work with, she collaborates and adapts to the desired outcome with such flexibility, and -most importantly- she delivers on (or before) deadlines.
 I highly recommend collaborating with her." - Niam Itani, Filmmaker/ Producer

 "Working with Suad was such a delight on all levels.
 I was looking for a little track online to fit with my crowd-funding video, then I met Suad.
 After we discussed the content, Suad surprised me with composing a perfect score for what I needed.
 She is very talented, has excellent communication skills, understands direction quickly and applies it beautifully.
-I will definitely work with Suad again, and I recommend that everyone else does too." - Zaid Abu Hamdan, Filmmaker.
+I will definitely work with Suad again, and I recommend that everyone else does too." - Zaid Abu Hamdan, Film Director.

 "Suad is the Music Composer for my recent documentary, Colors of a Displaced Identity.
 The documentary is a work in progress and Suad has thus far played a key role in setting an atmosphere that brilliantly conveys the film’s journey.
 Through her music, she effectively helped in cultivating the emotional aspect of the stories that I followed.
 I am very pleased with how mindful she is of every aspect of her work.
 I am equally impressed with how coherent her music is coming along with the visuals.
 I feel very content that I chose to work with her and I highly recommend her as a talented Music and Film Score Composer." - Areeb Zuaiter, Filmmaker & Producer